moveideas/alpine-product-360/README.md

 ### Using via CDN

-To pull the plugin for quick demos, grab the latest build via CDN:
+To pull the plugin for quick demos, grab the latest build via CDN and use it with the function `alpineCarousel.default()`

 ```html
 <script type="module" src="https://cdn.jsdelivr.net/gh/moveideas/alpine-product-360@1.1.1/dist/index.min.js"></script>